Codecademy/docs/documentation/content-standards.md

 ### Standards for the File Name

 The file name should be the title of the entry, in lowercase, with words replaced by dashes and punctuation removed, followed by **.md**.
-So, to give an example, an encylopedia entry titled "How to Create a Codecademy Docs Entry?" should have the file name **how-to-create-a-codecademy-docs-entry.md**.
+So, to give an example, an entry titled "What is Three.js?" should have the file name **what-is-three-js.md**.

 ### Standards for the Content